Full counting statistics for electron transport in periodically driven quantum dots: Lead self-energies with the AC driving

 The Fermi-Dirac occupation is given by the standard definition:

 Within the investigation, we assume sinusoidal driving within the leads,

-and that the couplings to the leads is constant.
-We can collect the terms together, making use of the definition for the self energy in the static case (denoted with a dash):
+and that the couplings to the leads are constant.
+We can collect the terms together, making use of the definition for the self energy in the static case (denoted with an apostrophe):

-We see that the above follows a similar pattern to Eq. (\ref{eq:convolution}), and, following a similar analysis can be expressed as the matrix multiplication of three Floquet matrices:
+We see that the above follows a pattern similar to Eq. (\ref{eq:convolution}) and, following a similar analysis, can be expressed as the matrix multiplication of three Floquet matrices:

 Here, $\bm{\mathcal{S}}$ is found with the use of the Jacobi-Anger expansion: